csblab23/SCART/README.md

 **Column must exist in adata.obs.** A clear error listing all available columns is raised if it is missing.

-**Epithelial labels must contain "epithelial cell".** Module 3 identifies epithelial cells by substring-matching `"epithelial cell"` (case-insensitive) anywhere in the label.
+**Epithelial labels must contain "epithelial cell".** Module 3 identifies epithelial cells by substring-matching `"epithelial cell"` (case-insensitive).
 Examples:

 | Label | Valid? |
 |---|---|